+4.4) For visual data inspection, use a false-color map to enhance the visibility of small changes in fluorescence intensity.
+Plot fluorescent data as ΔF/F, with F being the average baseline value of fluorescence.
+A detailed description of calcium data analysis can be found in the literature20.

+5. Parallel AMI of multiple worms

-Place the dish containing the microchambers onto the microscope, focus on the sample and engage the autofocus.
+5.1) Place the dish containing the microchambers onto the microscope, focus on the sample and engage the autofocus.
 Set up a software protocol so that the camera acquires a burst of 40 image frames in 20 seconds every half an hour for 24 hours, which will result in 1920 frames per worm, a reasonable amount of data.
 Set up the scan so that it visits each worm using the stage.
 Aim to film about 30 worms in one run.

-4.2) Image multiple worms by zooming out, i.e. using a lower magnification: Use a lower magnification to cover several microchambers with the camera chip and film several adjacent microchambers simultaneously.
+5.2) Image multiple worms by zooming out, i.e. using a lower magnification.
+Use a lower magnification to cover several microchambers with the camera chip and film several adjacent microchambers simultaneously.
 After the end of image acquisition, separate the data for each individual chamber by cropping a region of interest covering one animal.

-5. Calcium imaging

-5.1) Use a compound microscope equipped for wide-field epifluorescence.
-Connect the TTL output of the EMCCD camera to the TTL input of the LED, so that each time the camera records a frame the sample will be illuminated.
-Use an exposure time of about 5ms.
-Use EM gain in the range of 50 – 300.

-5.2) Specify a burst movie running for 24 h with each worm being imaged every 15-30 minutes first for 20 seconds with DIC, then for 20 seconds with a GFP fluorescence to record GCaMP, and then a final image of the mKate2 signal is taken to control for expression levels.
-Use a frame rate of 2/s during each burst.
+5.3) To quickly assess mobility data, use frame subtraction28-32.

 6. Imaging different life stages of C. elegans